sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 - Use pre-built templates that generate the desired disruptions

 # AWS Ground Station
-- Fully managed service that lets you control satellite communications, process data, and scale your satellite operations
+- Fully managed service that lets you **control satellite communications**, process data, and scale your satellite operations
 - Provides a global network of satellite ground stations near AWS regions
 - Allows you to download satellite data to your AWS VPC within seconds
 - Send satellite data to S3 or EC2 instance